evidentlyai/evidently/docs/book/projects/add_project.md

 Team management is a Pro feature available in the Evidently Cloud.
 {% endhint %}

-To create a Project inside a workspace `ws` and team with a `team_id`, assign a name and description, and save the changes:
+To create a Project inside a workspace `ws` and Team with a `team_id`, assign a name and description, and save the changes:

 ```
 project = ws.create_project("My test project", team_id="YOUR_TEAM_ID")